yating3/fast-robots/Lab2/lab2.md

 <link rel="stylesheet" href="../index.css" />

 # Lab 2: IMU
-In this lab I configured the intertial measurement unit
+In this lab I configured the intertial measurement unit and analyzed accelerometer and gyroscope readings.

 ## Set up the IMU